sushil-rgb/Daraz-Global-WebScraper/README.md

 # Daraz WebScraper
 A web scraper that scrape all the product's name, price and link by category from Daraz Nepal.

-# paste any link in the main_daraz_url variable that is assigned in main.py
+# Instructions
-It will scrape all the product links and names accordingly.
+paste any main category Daraz url in the "product_url" variable that is assigned in scraper.py It will scrape all the product links and names accordingly.